 Cost component Description Fuel Total fuel costs incurred Network Includes costs associated with network affiliation.
 Operators receive access to services such as centralised booking and dispatch and networked security alarms.
-Insurance Includes comprehensive insurance and workers' compensation insurance Vehicle Includes costs associated with purchasing or leasing a vehicle, including fit-out.
-We have used purchase costs amortised over the life of the vehicle.
-Registration Includes VicRoads registration fee and compulsory third party insurance (Transport Accident Charge) Repairs and maintenance Includes cost of operators' own time, staff costs and costs paid to other businesses for repairs and maintenance Administration Includes cost of operators' own time, staff costs and costs paid to other businesses for administration (e.g., accountant) Driver labour Payment made to drivers as per the Driver Agreement 67
+Insurance Includes comprehensive vehicle insurance Vehicle Includes costs associated with purchasing or leasing a vehicle, including fit-out.
+We used purchase costs amortised over the life of the vehicle.
+Registration Includes VicRoads registration fee and compulsory third party insurance (Transport Accident Charge) Repairs and maintenance Includes cost of operators' own time, staff costs and costs paid to other businesses for repairs and maintenance Administration Includes cost of operators' own time, staff costs and costs paid to other businesses for administration (e.g., accountant) Driver labour Payment made to drivers as per the Driver Agreement